 2. Fibonacci Calculator

-Forex market is often faced by rebounds and breakdowns.
-To establish the points of the price graph where these scenarios happen, Fibonacci retracement levels are used.
+Rebounds and breakdowns often face forex market.
+Fibonacci retracement levels get used to establish the points of the price graph where these scenarios happen.
 Each level is a percentage of how much of the prior move has been retracted by the preceding movement.

 The Fibonacci forex calculators are used to calculate the Fibonacci retracements and extensions.
 All you need is the highest and lowest values of the current trend and its direction.
 Once fed with these data, Fibonacci forex calculators will generate the arbitrary terms of the sequence.
 You do not have to run the calculations manually any longer.